triveria/maeril/src/maeril/dump_files/prompt.md

 - Don't use try-catch or other error handling.
 If something is amiss it's desired that the program crashes.
 Error handling adds too much clutter and leads to problems down the line.
 - Don't add line numbers to your output.
 They are only here for the reader's guidance
 - Files must end with a newline
+- There shall be 2 empty lines between each function
+- Don't use lambda functions.
+Use named functions

 # Assignment